petterik/cmpr/README.md

 ## Program in English!

-People started out programming machines by directly writing the machine code, and then we got assemblers and compilers, and we could write high-level languages instead.
+People started out programming machines by directly writing the machine code, then we got assemblers and compilers, and we could write high-level languages instead.
 Now we have LLMs, and the LLM is the new compiler.
 We can write English and let the LLM turn that into code.
 However, the programmer still has to be closely involved in the work, specifying the approach and checking the code.